 Why Does My Company Need a Purpose Statement?

-What’s the Difference Between a Purpose Statement and a Mission Statement?
+What’s the Difference Between Vision, Mission and Purpose Statement?

 While the terms ‘vision,' ‘mission,' and ‘purpose' often get used interchangeably, there's a key distinction when forming your LLC.
 Your business purpose statement (required for state filing) explains why your company legally exists and what activities it will conduct.
 This differs from your mission statement (what you do and for whom) and vision statement (your long-term goals).
 For LLC formation purposes, focus on crafting a purpose statement that satisfies state requirements while providing liability protection.